dwmkerr/crosswords-js/README.md

   controller.bindEventHandlersToIds();

   // Bind the user event handlers to ALL elements with
-  // the given class(es), passing an array of one class name controller.bindEventHandlersToClass(["reset-clue"]);
+  // the given class(es), passing an array of one or more class names controller.bindEventHandlersToClass(["reset-clue"]);
   ```